csinva/csinva.github.io/_research_ovws/ovw_complexity.md

     - no need for underlying truth
   - description - in terms of some description method
     - e.g. a python program which prints a sequence then halts = Kolmogorov complexity
-      - invariance thm - as long as sequence is long enough, choice of programming language doesn't matter, as long as it's long enough) - (Kolmogorov 1965, chaitin 1969, solomonoff 1964)
+      - invariance thm - as long as sequence is long enough, choice of programming language doesn't matter, as long as it's long enough) - (kolmogorov 1965, chaitin 1969, solomonoff 1964)
       - not computable in general
       - for small samples in practice, depends on choice of programming language
     - in practice, we don't use general programming languages but rather select a description method which we know we can get the length of the shortest description in that class (e.g. linear models)
       - trade-off: we may fail to minimally compress some sequences which have regularity
-    - knowing data-generating process can help compress (e.g. recording times for something to fall from a height, generating digits of pi via taylor expansion, compressing natural language based on correct grammar)
+    - knowing data-generating process can help compress (e.g. recording times for something to fall from a height, generating digits of $\pi$ via taylor expansion, compressing natural language based on correct grammar)
   - simplest version - let $\theta$ be the model and $X$ be the data
     - 2-part MDL: minimize $L(\theta) + L(X|\theta)$
       - $L(X|\theta) = - \log P(X|\theta)$  - Shannon code